 The Federal Pell Grant is awarded by the U.S. Department of Education and is based on the Expected Family Contribution (EFC).
 The EFC is determined by information entered on the FAFSA.
 Pell Grants are awarded to both full and part-time undergraduate students who have not earned a bachelor’s or professional degree.
+In certain situations, an eligible student can receive up to 150% of his or her scheduled Pell Grant for an award year.

 Please note that any changes to the FAFSA data may result in an adjustment to your Pell Grant, including but not limited to: